 Asbestos fibres are present in the environment in the UK; people are exposed to very low levels of fibres.
 A key factor in the risk of developing an asbestos-related disease is the total number of fibres breathed in.
 Working on or near damaged asbestos-containing materials or breathing in high levels of asbestos fibres, which may be many hundreds of times that of environmental levels can increase your chances of getting an asbestos-related disease.

-Asbestos related diseases won't affect immediately but later on in life, so there is a need for you to protect yourself now to prevent you contracting an asbestos-related disease in the future.
+Asbestos-related diseases won't affect immediately but later on in life, so there is a need for you to protect yourself now to prevent you from contracting an asbestos-related disease in the future.
 It is also important to remember that people who smoke and are also exposed to asbestos fibres are at a much greater risk of developing lung cancer.

 Why do I need to manage my premises/property for asbestos?